Workers Comp EMR

 4. Unit Statistical Date

 Every business has a unit statistical date.
-A unit of statistical data is a cut-off date where insurance carriers report the company’s annual claims statistics to the rating bureau.
-The reports include open claims, closed claims, claims adjustment, and claims reserves.
+A unit of statistical data is a cut-off date when insurance carriers report the company’s annual claims statistics to the rating bureau.
+The reports include open claims, closed claims, claims adjustments, and claims reserves.
 Every time a company has an open claim; the insurance provider will assign an open reserve for the claim.

 An open reserve is the amount of money insurance companies set aside for the expected expenses of policyholders’ claims.
 The insurance company will reserve a cap to pay for medical and benefit claims.
 The cap insurance companies reserve usually put for claims is higher than the actual settlement costs.